-There are many countertop materials available, each with different price points, pros and cons, color and finish options, etc., and they all bring a different style character to the kitchen.
+There are many countertop materials available, each with different price points, pros and cons, color and finish options, etc., and they all convey a different style character to the kitchen.
 Both natural and manufactured materials are widely available, but be careful not to assume that a manufactured counter material is inferior or cheaper than the natural options.

-While there are always new ideas and materials showing up on the market, when you're looking at countertop options, it's a good idea to begin by taking a look at the tried-and-true materials first.
+While there are always new ideas and materials showing up on the market, when you're looking at kitchen countertop options, it's a good idea to begin by taking a look at the tried-and-true materials first.
 While they may or may not be specifically what you're looking for, these materials have been around and used successfully in kitchens for a very long time, which means that there are benefits to using them.